 The next phase

-As of June 2020, Michael has released a new album, Tales Of Love And Defiance.
-The tracks were mostly recorded with Cubase (some acoustic parts were recorded on a TASCAM DP32-SP and transferred over).
+Michael released his latest CD, Tales Of Love And Defiance, in June of 2020.
+The tracks were mostly recorded with Cubase (some parts were recorded initially on a TASCAM DP-32SP and transferred over).
 But this time, the mixing and mastering was done by a professional studio in London.
 The results have been stunning, and could mean that future recordings will be given the same treatment.

 What is certain is that Mike will continue writing and recording his own music.
 He no longer plays live or with a band, instead focusing all his creative energies into solo recording.
 Where that will lead him is unknown.
 But the journey has, and will continue to be, an interesting one.